 I know social media gets a kicking at times, and rightly so on occasion.
 You’re always going to get idiots.
 I’ve felt the wrath of Male Rights Activists (I shit you not that’s an actual thing!) on Twitter but that was by far the tiny bit of nasty in the otherwise fantastic phenomenon that is social media (I mean how did we ever pass time on the bus without it)

 1) It cures my homesickness

-I may have left Hull 8 years ago but I still get the occasional homesickness pangs.
+I may have left Hull almost a decade ago but I still get the occasional homesickness pangs.
 I miss my niece and nephews , I fancy a pattie, I want to watch Look North… OK the last one not so much.
 Facebook is quite good here as the Hull Daily Mail will pop up on my timeline with the local news and I feel ‘in the loop’.
 Big occasions such as a big Hull City game or the rugby derby are great too as loads of my Facebook friends are chatting about the same thing.
 I like the ‘we’re all in it together’ vibe.

 2)Keeping in touch

 I’m a bit of a rubbish friend if truth be told.
 I’m awful at keeping in touch and texts and phonecalls but I promise that’s not because I don’t care.
 We all live such busy lives and being able to see people’s baby pics and hear of new jobs and weddings is really lovely.
 That I can comment on a status is really handy and though it may seem a bit lazy, when I like your pic or am writing you a message I’m saying I care, that I’m thinking of you.

 I really will try to be better at the texts and phonecalls though.

 Baby won’t sleep?
 Toddler won’t eat?
 Looking for a new dress?
 Book recommendation?